UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Carol_Shanesy.md

 don’t really have this problem on a PC; there’s only one person there;
 so it never really caught on terribly.
 There’s something called the “CICS client,” which is a way that your PC or practically any system can access host CICS.
-But it’s primarily an OS/390 product—or zOS, whatever the name is these days\! \[laughs.\]
+But it’s primarily an OS390 product—or zOS, whatever the name is these days\! \laughs.\

 **Abbate:**